 Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Fatigue becomes so common in midlife that many women begin to accept it as inevitable.
 Heavy limbs.
 Brain fog.
 Poor sleep.
 A constant sense of running on empty.
 These symptoms are frequently dismissed as “just menopause”, something to endure rather than understand.
-Grasping the menopause fatigue causes can help uncover deeper nutritional and metabolic factors.
+Understanding the causes of menopause fatigue can help uncover underlying nutritional and metabolic factors.

 Yet for many women, persistent low energy is not driven by hormones alone.
 It often reflects a quieter combination of rising nutritional demand, reduced absorption efficiency, chronic stress exposure, and subtle metabolic change that develops over time.